tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

-Note: Don't trust any attribution without verifying with an actual legit source 😅

-Note: ✨ are ones I want to highlight for any reason, usually because they're actual crypto-related incidents or particularly good writeups.

-Note: ❌ ❗❓ARE NOT LAZARUS OR SUSPECTED TO BE LAZARUS.
-They exist either  to provide historical context or because I feel like they could be Lazarus in my very singular uneducated opinion or I want to look into them more or I simple typo'd.
+Note: MANY OF THE CRYPTO HACKS MENTIONED ARE NOT LAZARUS OR SUSPECTED TO BE LAZARUS.
+They exist either to provide historical context or because I feel like they could be Lazarus in my very singular uneducated opinion or I want to look into them more.

 ### 2006-07-26: INTERPOL’s "Supernote" Summit wherein they decide to change the bill.
 - Reported to be manufactured in the North Korea, the Supernote is a high-quality counterfeit of the 50-dollar and 100-dollar note, also known as a Superdollar.
 The notes are produced using similar processes and materials as genuine US currency.